Representing a child or children during the divorce process

-In the state of Illinois, there are three different options that a judge has when they consider appointing legal representation of a child.
+In the state of Illinois, there are three different options that a judge has when they consider appointing legal representation of a child or children.
 Illinois statute 750 ILCS 5/506 outlines the duties of the three forms of representation, and names them Attorney for the Child, Guardian Ad Litem (commonly referred to as a “GAL”), and Child’s Representative.
 Each kind of appointment works in a different way and will affect the way both you and your child interact with the representative.

 In both domestic relations and domestic violence cases, a judge may be interested in knowing a minor child’s thoughts, opinions, experiences, and preferences.
 In cases that involve children and highly contentious guardians, it is more likely that a judge will seek separate representation for the child to ensure that the child receives adequate care by the court and their guardians.
 In these cases, a judge can appoint an attorney to act in different ways to better understand what is best for the child, and how that may fit in with the parent’s wishes.